-- 1 Click Categories. - 2 Select the check box next to each category that matches the appointment you are creating.
+- 1 Type a category in the Categories field. - 2 Select the check box next to each category that matches the appointment you are creating. - 3 To show or hide Categories field, click View > Categories.

 TIP: You can add a new category to your category list by clicking Edit Master Category List, then click Click Here To Add A Category.